Demonstrate fit and shape in product photos without models or visible mannequins

 If you really want to be efficient and get it done at scale, fast, you can use Pixelz.
-Ghost mannequin retouching is built in to our photo editing service: all it takes to enable is clicking a button.
+Ghost mannequin retouching is built in to our online photo editing service: all it takes to enable is clicking a button.

 Just follow these steps to set up ghost mannequin retouching and submit an order.

 Create a Ghost Mannequin specification

 First, create a specification that has Ghost Mannequin enabled.
 If it’s your first time creating a spec, use the “Guided Specification Setup” option.

 The Guided Specification Setup will ask you a series of questions about how you shoot your photos, and show you some examples of retouching options.